barsv/ivan-pascal-xkb/README.md

 This instruction defines a virtual modifier for keycode.
 Since such modifier is attribute of keycode (not of particular symbol), the interpretation with **virtualModifier** usualy uses **LevelOneOnly** condition.

-A word in right side is name of any virtual modifier.
+A word on the right side is name of any virtual modifier.
 For example:

 virtualModifier = AltGr;